Why is the highest oxidation state of manganese in fluorides +4 (as in MnF4), while the highest oxidation state in oxides is +7 (as in Mn2O7)?

 2. Fluorine does not possess d orbitals

-4. In covalent compounds, fluorine can form single bond only while oxygen forms double bond
+4. In covalent compounds, fluorine can form a single bond only, while oxygen forms a double bond

 Hint: Oxygen can make a double bond